 On purchasing a vintage Dutch sailing barge, Stefan began to specialize in marine engineering generally and in particular the design, construction, repair and rebuild of steel vintage and modern classic vessels under sail and power.

-This specialization led to proprietorship of boatyards on the River Thames, activities in marine surveying on joining BMA, and becoming qualified as a sailing barge charter skipper of off-shore international and coastal small vessels, together with expertise in traditional sailing rigs.
+This specialization led to proprietorship of boatyards on the River Thames, activities in marine surveying on joining BMS, and becoming qualified as a sailing barge charter skipper of off-shore international and coastal small vessels, together with expertise in traditional sailing rigs.

 Stefan now concentrates, mostly, on surveying and lives on the Thames in a Dutch Sailing Tjalk, and is part owner and part-time skipper of a 32m square rig brigantine charter vessel.